 Located in densely populated Singapore is this expansive house designed by AR43 Architects.
 Situated on a hill slope and surrounded by lush natural greenery and trees this bungalow exudes the feeling of a sanctuary, tucked away in the midst of the sprawling urban landscape more associated with Singapore.

-One beautiful feature that we particularly love is the waterfall that cascades down from the mid level garden to become one with the swimming pool located at the lowest level of the sloping landscape.
-With its overall design closely balancing between the more traditional look of a colonial styled house and a modern day resort, the architects have created a home that has beautifully merged these elements from different ages to create a home that exudes serenity and tranquility.
+One beautiful feature that we particularly love is the waterfall that cascades down from the mid-level garden to become one with the swimming pool located at the lowest level of the sloping landscape.
+With its overall design closely balancing between the more traditional look of a colonial-styled house and a modern-day resort, the architects have created a home that has beautifully merged these elements from different ages to create a home that exudes serenity and tranquillity.

 Photos by Albert KS Lim.

 This article was originally published as Lush greenery provides a tranquil setting for 21 Jervois Hill by AR43 Architechs by habitat-my.